info@stjeromeinstitute.org 202-390-1289

 mnarbon@stjeromeinstitute.org

-Miss Mari-Ana Narbon teaches the Seminar in Natural Philosophy for years one, two and three, and the Seminar in Mathematics for year one.
+Miss Mari-Ana Narbon teaches the Seminar in Natural Philosophy for years one, two and three.
 After graduating from the University of Pennsylvania with a degree in Biological Basis of Behavior (Neuroscience), Miss Narbon spent a year teaching at a Catholic School in Philadelphia before moving to Peru to serve the poorest of the poor in the shantytowns of Lima and the Andes Mountains.
 When she returned to the United States, she earned her Master’s degree in Theological Studies from the John Paul II Institute at the Catholic University of America.
 Miss Narbon is from Panama City, Panama, where her love for the beach, nature, and most importantly, her family was nourished.
 She loves getting lost in books, spending time with her nieces and nephews, and opening her home to friends.

 Alexi Sargeant